dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AndroidJavascript/README.md

 <body>
 <h1> Best Bird for weekend</h1>
 <img src="bird.jpg" width="200" hight="200">
-<p>This app is getting the phone number of any phone browser it using related app and display the phone number bellow</p>
+<p>This app is getting the phone number of any phone browser it is using related app and display the phone number bellow</p>

 <br/>
 <p id="phone"> </p>